Macular hole is a condition where there is a defect in the central part of the retina.

 This results in blurred or distorted central vision.
 This is the vision that is used to see detail (reading, recognising faces), so a problem in this area can be quite disabling.
 If left untreated, the vision tends to deteriorate over a period of months.

-If you have used Dr Google (other search engines are available!) you may find reference to "Face Down Posture". ie lying face down for any between 3 days and 2 weeks.
+If you have used Dr Google (other search engines are available!) you may find reference to "Face Down Posture". ie lying face down for anywhere between 3 days and 2 weeks after the operation.
 I do not advise patients to do this.
 There is strong evidence that this does not have any benefit.
 It is also entirely impractical.

 Since I stopped face down posture my surgical success has remained consistently high.